teddyjesus/predictingSongGenre/README.md

 #### Model 1: Classification Tree

-The baseline tree (without varying any parameters) has an accuracy of 58%.
-Recall from my *notes.ipynb* that a decision tree's prediction accuracy and interpretability are influenced by two factors:
+The "baseline" tree (without varying any parameters) has an accuracy of 58%.
+Recall from my *notes.ipynb* that a decision tree's accuracy and interpretability are influenced by two factors:
-- **stopping criterions**
+- stopping criterions
-- **pruning** (i.e., cost-complexity pruning)
+- pruning (i.e., cost-complexity pruning)

 In that regard, model accuracy increased to 64% following cost-complexicity pruning; but the tree was still too complex.
 After adjusting the minimum decrease in impurity before node splitting (a stopping criterion), the tree becomes interpretable at the cost of a decrease in accuracy (64% down to 57%):